Phonological What?! Definitions and Differences

 How many times have you heard teachers talking about phonics and speech-language pathologists talking about phonemes?
 Then, both groups start talking about phonological awareness?
 This has happened so frequently that sometimes they get muddied up in my brain.
 If this has ever happened to you too, I want to help all of us understand these important terms.
-Here are the definitions and differences between the terms:

 - Phonological Awareness refers to the development of different phonological components of spoken language (Lane & Pullen, 2004, p.
 6).
 Students who have strong phonological awareness recognize when words rhyme.
 They notice syllable and word patterns.
 Having phonological awareness skills is directly related to reading ability.
 The fact that poor readers have weak phonological awareness skills doesn’t surprise me.
 Phonological awareness skills include:

 - Syllable, Word, and Sentence Segmentation (taking everything apart)

 - Onsets and Rimes (beginning and endings of words – “Rime” is not misspelled.
 It is a term used in reading instruction.)